zhumingpassional/RLSolver/README.md

 ```

 ## Datasets
-Link: [Baidu Wangpan](https://pan.baidu.com/s/1Qg-VEMvrAB_cUpYLMBubiw) (CODE: gc8y)

 - [Gset](https://web.stanford.edu/~yyye/yyye/Gset/) is opened by Standford university, and is stored in the "data" folder of this repo.
 The number of nodes is from 800 to 10000.

 - __Syn__ is the synthetic data.
 The number of nodes is from 100 to 1000 which in three distributions: barabasi albert (BA), erdos renyi (ER), and powerlaw (PL).
 Each dataset in generated graphs has 10 instances.
 The partial synthetic data is stored in the "data" folder of this repo.
-If users need all the synthetic data, please refer to [Baidu Wangpan](https://pan.baidu.com/s/1Qg-VEMvrAB_cUpYLMBubiw) (CODE: gc8y).
+-
 Take g14.txt (an undirected graph with 800 nodes and 4694 edges) as an example:

 800 4694 # #nodes is 800, and #edges is 4694.